Main navigation

 • Nominate only one person.

-• Not be the candidate’s PhD or terminal degree advisor.
+• Not be the candidate’s PhD or terminal degree advisor or a member of their dissertation committee.

 • Submit a mentoring plan based on the candidate’s individual development plan (IDP).

-• Participate in next year’s PPSP review efforts.
+• Participate in next year’s PPSP competition cycle's review efforts.

 • Note: Faculty members whose nominee received this award last year cannot nominate anyone this year.